xin-wang-kr/xin-wang-kr.github.io/_pages/about.md

 *International Journal of Operations Research and Information Systems*, *International Journal of Decision Science*, *International Journal of Data Analysis and Information Systems* and *IGI Global*.
-I had [researches](research) on Fake News and Misinformation detection, Anti-Asian hater profile and geographical analysis, Anti-Asian hate indicator establishment, smart ship, the relationship between Bitcoin and stock market, AI music generation, image diagnosis on skin cancer, region-based bird call recognition, face mask detection, and etc.
+I had [researches](research) on fake news and misinformation detection, anti-Asian hater profile and geographical analysis, anti-Asian hate indicator establishment, smart ship, the relationship between Bitcoin and stock market, AI music generation, image diagnosis on skin cancer, region-based bird call recognition, face mask detection, and etc.

 Recently, I am conducting two researches.
 One is on COVID-19 vaccine confidence analysis through textual and visual sentiments detected from